samsonafo/dtc_dezoomcamp_project/README.md

 #### Dataset:
 - I will be using the New york city - city bike trips data found at https://ride.citibikenyc.com/system-data.
 Citi Bike is the US largest bike share program, with 25,000 bikes and 1,500 stations across Manhattan, Brooklyn, Queens, the Bronx, Jersery City and Hoboken.

-The citi bike trip histories includes:
+The citi bike trip histories include:
 - bike id
 - rideable type
 - start time